 - Take the dough out of the refrigerator so that it can slightly soften at room temperature for 10 minutes.

 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

 - Roll the dough into balls, about 3 Tablespoons of dough each.
 The dough will be crumbly, but the warmth of your hands will help the balls stay together.
 Roll the cookie dough balls to be taller rather than wide, to ensure the cookies will bake up to be thick.
 Press a few more chocolate chips/chunks on top of the dough balls for looks, if desired.

 - Bake the cookies for 12-13 minutes.
 The cookies will look very soft and underbaked and that’s okay.
 They will continue to bake on the cookie sheet once you remove from oven.
 Allow them to cool on the cookie sheet for 10 minutes and then transfer to a wire rack to cool completely.

-- Cookies stay fresh covered at room temperature for up to 1 week, but I don’t think they will last that long.
+- These chew chocolate chip cookies stay fresh covered at room temperature for up to 1 week, but I don’t think they will last that long.